dakahn/www/articles/windows-screen-readers-require-click-event-on-buttons.md

 want an <kbd>Enter</kbd> keypress to send the form off to the server.
 You probably want a newline and to be able to continue typing.
-There is way more depth and nuance to how these modes interplay and when they are and aren't activated I wont detail here, but [here's some further reading by the ADG](https://www.accessibility-developer-guide.com/knowledge/screen-readers/desktop/browse-focus-modes/) that describes those interactions much more in depth.
+There is way more depth and nuance to how these modes interplay and when they are and aren't activated I wont detail here, but [here's some further reading by the ADG](https://www.accessibility-developer-guide.com/knowledge/screen-readers/desktop/browse-focus-modes/) that describes those interactions much more in depth as well as the distinction between basic and complex interactions which you need to wrap your head around if you're going to fully conceptualize what's going on here.

 Moving forward all Button components will require an `onClick` event listener by default.